Distinguished Dissertation Award

 The Graduate College seeks to honor outstanding research at the doctoral level at Bowling Green State University.
 The Distinguished Dissertation Award is awarded annually as a way of recognizing and promoting excellence in research and dissertation advising.
 The Graduate College will grant one award in each of the fields of competition.

 Description of the Award: The Graduate College Distinguished Dissertation Award consists of a student honorarium of $500, a certificate of citation, and a $200 award of recognition for the dissertation advisor.
 In addition, the recipient of the Graduate College Distinguished Dissertation Award automatically becomes the subsequent Graduate College nominee for the Distinguished Doctoral Dissertation Award sponsored annually by the Council of Graduate Schools (CGS) for the awardee’s disciplinary field of competition for the CGS Dissertation Award.
-The 2018 CGS fields of competition are Social Sciences and Mathematics, Physical Sciences, and Engineering.
+The 2019 CGS fields of competition are Biological Sciences and Humanities and Fine Arts.
 See notes on next page for definition of these areas, and for future competition areas.

 Supporting Materials: Nomination materials must include the following (all PDF format):